Introduction

 War is played using the Standard, 52-card Anglo-American deck.
 The 54-card Joker variant may be used, if the Jokers are removed from the deck before play.
 The deck should be shuffled, and then each Player should be dealt one card at a time, face-down.

-Dealing continues until the entire deck has been exhausted, at which point the game may begin.
-Both Players will draw the top card from their deck at the same time.
-Both Players will reveal their card, this head-to-head trick representing the “war” or “battle” from which the game derives its name.
+- Both Players will reveal their card, this head-to-head trick representing the “war” or “battle” from which the game derives its name.

 Playing